Newport Beach

 A wide nasal bridge seems fairly common to many ethnicities.
 How can this be changed?

-A wide nasal bridge seems fairly common to many ethnicities.
+HomeArticles A wide nasal bridge seems fairly common to many ethnicities.
 How can this be changed?
 A wide nasal bridge on frontal view in a patient of ethnicity may be secondary to a “flat” appearance of the bridge of the nose on profile view.
-One method to address this issue is with augmentation of the bridge […]
+One method to address this issue is with augmentation of the bridge or dorsum of the nose with an injectable filler.
+This provides the illusion of a narrower nasal bridge on frontal view.
+Another option is rhinoplasty to provide augmentation to the bridge of the nose with cartilage (from either the septum or ear) diced in temporalis […]

 I’ve heard that African Americans tend to have short nasal bones.
 How does this impact rhinoplasty?

-I’ve heard that African Americans tend to have short nasal bones.
+HomeArticles I’ve heard that African Americans tend to have short nasal bones.
 How does this impact rhinoplasty?
 Short nasal bones tend to be less predictable when performing osteotomies.
-Also, if an African American has a wide bridge of the dorsum, he or she may believe that the bones may need to be “brought in” or “broken” […]
+Also, if an African American has a wide bridge of the dorsum, he or she may believe that the bones may need to be “brought in” or “broken” to reposition the bones so that the bones are closer together.
+The reality is that most African Americans with a wide nose, short nasal bones and flat bridge on profile view may be better off with augmentation of the dorsum or bridge of the nose, […]

 I would like my nose to fit into the normal range (size and shape) of people with my ethnicity.

-I am from Lebanon and would like to have rhinoplasty.
+HomeArticles I am from Lebanon and would like to have rhinoplasty.
 I would like my nose to fit into the normal range (size and shape) of people with my ethnicity.
 Should I bring in pictures of what I want to look like?
-Yes, you can bring in pictures of what you want the nose to look […]
+Yes, you can bring in pictures of what you want the nose to look like.
+As well, I use digital imaging in the office to demonstrate the potential benefits from rhinoplasty.
+I review these digital images with you at the time of the consultation. […]

 How is ethnic rhinoplasty different from Caucasian rhinoplasty?

-How is ethnic rhinoplasty different from Caucasian rhinoplasty?
+HomeArticles How is ethnic rhinoplasty different from Caucasian rhinoplasty?
 Ethnic rhinoplasty is different from Caucasian rhinoplasty in that the ethnic patient tends to wish for refinement while at the same time maintain their ethnicity.
-For example, a Middle Eastern patient with a bump along the bridge of the nose may request refinement of the bump on […]
+For example, a Middle Eastern patient with a bump along the bridge of the nose may request refinement of the bump on profile view, but want to avoid the “scooped out” appearance on the bridge of the nose which may give the appearance of an “operated” or un-natural nose. […]